Guidelines on the tenure track career path

 Tenure track procedure

-- Universities may have tenure track programmes or recruitment processes initiated by the Research Council, or tenured positions of various faculties
+- Universities may have tenure track programmes or recruitment processes initiated by the Research Council, or tenured positions of various faculties.

-- A tenure track position must always be approved in the personnel plan of the faculty, and it requires a long-term funding commitment within the scope of the university’s financial situation
+- A tenure track position must always be approved in the personnel plan of the faculty, and it requires a long-term funding commitment within the scope of the university’s financial situation.

 - The programme does not exclude researchers at any career stage, but based on the experience and competence of the person being appointed, the position may be within the range of assistant professor – associate professor – professor – distinguished professor.

-- In filling the tenure track position, a separate recruiting committee appointed by the dean must always be established, and it also evaluates the advancement from one level to the next on the basis of the statements from expert referees
+- In filling the tenure track position, a separate recruiting committee appointed by the dean must always be established, and it also evaluates the advancement from one level to the next on the basis of the statements from expert evaluators.

-- Before the appointment or promotion from one level to the next, the tenure track position must be approved by the university’s joint tenure track committee, whose task it is to ensure that the persons appointed to the tenure track positions fulfil the requirements for a high-level researcher and that the evaluation has been performed internationally and according to sufficiently high standards
+- Before the appointment or promotion from one level to the next, the tenure track position must be approved by the university’s joint tenure track committee, whose task it is to ensure that the persons appointed to the tenure track positions fulfil the requirements for a high-level researcher and that the evaluation has been performed internationally and according to sufficiently high standards.

-- The Research Council or a separate committee appointed by it may serve as the tenure track committee
+- The Research Council or a separate committee appointed by it may serve as the tenure track committee.

-- In case the applicants do not meet the requirements, the recruitment will not take place, the continuation period is not granted, or the person is not appointed to a permanent position
+- In case the applicants do not meet the requirements, the recruitment will not take place, the continuation period is not granted, or the person is not appointed to a permanent position.

 The following guidelines must be followed both in the initial recruitment phase and in promotion from one position level to the next:

-- The recruiting committee introduces the applicants, their merits and the evaluation process to the dean and makes a proposal for appointment; the dean presents the appointment proposal to the tenure track commit-tee
+- The recruiting committee introduces the applicants, their merits and the evaluation process to the dean and makes a proposal for appointment; the dean presents the appointment proposal to the tenure track committee

 - The final recruitment decisions are made in accordance with the rector’s decision for delegation after approval by the tenure track committee